volatiletech/abcweb/README.md

 [SQLBoiler](https://github.com/vattle/sqlboiler) is one of our other core projects and was a natural fit for ABCWeb.
-It is the fastest ORM by far (on par with stdlib), it is featureful and has excellent relationship support, and its generation approach allows for type-safety and editor auto-completion.
-We've made using SQLBoiler easy by bundling it into the `abcweb gen` command.
+It is the fastest ORM by far (on par with stdlib), it is featureful and has excellent relationship support, and its generation approach allows for type-safety, editor auto-completion and easy tie-in with the abcweb.
+We've made using SQLBoiler even easier by bundling it into the `abcweb gen` command.

 #### Database Migrations